Logo

 Deepki

 Deepki is the world’s largest Climate Tech in the real estate sector, which represents 20-30% of global emissions (IPCC 2019).
 The company helps its clients design, track and implement its decarbonization plans for the 1.6 million buildings it manages in over 69 countries.
-I worked at Deepki as part of my end of Master’s project.
-As a Customer Solutions Engineer intern, my primary objective was to translate the needs of Deepki’s largest clients into technical solutions.
-This meant customizing the various modules of the Deepki Ready platform for each client.
-We did this by working with Deepki’s ESG consultants to define the client’s needs and draw a platform roadmap for that project.
-We also interfaced with the product and development teams to improve the platform itself, and also develop internal tools to help us service the roughly 500 different projects we had to manage.
+I began at Deepki as part of my end of Master’s project and was subsequently hired full-time as a Customer Solutions Engineer, where I translate the needs of Deepki’s largest clients into technical solutions and lead internal R&D projects.

-During my internship, I spent a lot of my time with two major clients, Amundi and Art-Invest, both large REITs.
-For Amundi, I updated their carbon emissions pathways to align with the latest CRREM v2 standards, developed custom exports for their AltoRE fund, and resolved critical energy data collection bugs.
-With Art-Invest, I led the initial platform setup for their portfolio, demoing it for the client.
-I also implemented tailored risk assessment and alerts panels.
+During my initial internship period, I worked extensively with major clients including Amundi and Art-Invest, both large REITs.
+For Amundi, I updated carbon emissions pathways to align with CRREM v2 standards, developed custom exports for their AltoRE fund, and resolved critical energy data collection bugs.
+With Art-Invest, I led initial platform setup and implemented tailored risk assessment and alerts panels.
+I also developed the Compare Collections app, a transverse tool that reduced testing time for different methodologies from weeks to hours, and created specialized ESG forms and management panels for various clients including Atream’s CARAC fund and Real IS.

 AérOnde